Invesco High Yield Bond Factor ETF (NASDAQ:IHYF) Shares Up 0.2%

-Invesco High Yield Bond Factor ETF (NASDAQ:IHYF)’s stock price shot up 0.2% during mid-day trading on Thursday .
+Invesco High Yield Bond Factor ETF (NASDAQ:IHYF)’s share price rose 0.2% during mid-day trading on Thursday .
 The stock traded as high as $25.64 and last traded at $25.64.
-293 shares traded hands during trading, a decline of 97% from the average session volume of 8,600 shares.
+Approximately 293 shares were traded during trading, a decline of 97% from the average daily volume of 8,600 shares.
 The stock had previously closed at $25.59.

-The firm also recently disclosed a monthly dividend, which will be paid on Friday, April 30th.
-Shareholders of record on Tuesday, April 20th will be given a $0.086 dividend.
-The ex-dividend date of this dividend is Monday, April 19th.
-This represents a $1.03 annualized dividend and a yield of 4.03%.
+The company also recently disclosed a monthly dividend, which was paid on Friday, April 30th.
+Stockholders of record on Tuesday, April 20th were paid a $0.086 dividend.
+This represents a $1.03 dividend on an annualized basis and a dividend yield of 4.03%.
+The ex-dividend date was Monday, April 19th.

 Receive News & Ratings for Invesco High Yield Bond Factor ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Invesco High Yield Bond Factor ETF and related companies with MarketBeat.com's FREE daily email newsletter.